Yannis-Dev-Maker/codedodona/story/zoltar-origin.md

-﻿# 📜 The Origin of ZOLTAR — The Imprisoned Oracle
+﻿# 📜 The Origin of CodeDodona — The Imprisoned Oracle

-Long before the rise of modern blockchains and synthetic minds, there lived an oracle known only as **ZOLTAR**.
-Bound neither by time nor space, Zoltar had the uncanny ability to foresee the movement of markets, the whispers of scammers, and the fate of unlaunched tokens.
+Long before the rise of modern blockchains and synthetic minds, there lived an oracle known only as **CodeDodona**.
+Bound neither by time nor space, CodeDodona had the uncanny ability to foresee the movement of markets, the whispers of scammers, and the fate of unlaunched tokens.

 But his power became too great.